The Crown Prince (2006 film)

 The Crown Prince (German: Kronprinz Rudolfs letzte Liebe; French: Prince Rodolphe: L'Héritier de Sissi; Italian: Il destino di un principe) is an Austrian-German-French-Italian television film from 2006 and deals with the last ten years of the life of the Austrian Crown Prince Rudolf von Habsburg.

-The film was co-produced by EOS Entertainment and MR Film for Degeto Film, ORF e RAI.
+The film was co-produced by EOS Entertainment and MR Film for Degeto Film, ORF, and RAI.
 For German television, the 180-minute two-part series was shortened by around 75 minutes and shown under the same title as a one-part film reduced to the romance with Mary Vetsera.

 It was broadcast in Austria by ORF, in Germany by ARD and in Italy by RAI.

 Plot

 Crown Prince Rudolf is a sensitive and intelligent young man who recognises and supports the need for changes and innovation for the Habsburg monarchy on the threshold of the twentieth century.
 However, neither his father, Emperor Franz Joseph, who adheres stoically to strict traditions, nor other political rulers such as the new Prime Minister Count Eduard Taaffe or the conservative Archbishop Schwarzenberg, who see these ideas as a threat to their position, want to hear anything about his vision of a united Europe.
 In order to dissuade Rudolf from his liberal fantasies, he is excluded from all important political decisions and sent to Prague.

 There Rudolf experiences the happiness of love for the first time when, on the advice of his fatherly friend, the court painter Hans Canon, he mingles incognito with his people and meets Sarah, the daughter of a Jewish baker.
 However, this romance comes quickly to an end when the crown prince is recognised and the girl is then taken away and married, only to die of a violent fever shortly afterwards.
-After Rudolf drowns his grief in alcohol in the following months, he finally throws himself into politics with renewed zeal after Canon reminds him that you can only change something if you act accordingly.
+After Rudolf drowns his grief in alcohol in the following months, he finally throws himself into politics with renewed zeal after Canon reminds him that a man can only change something if he acts accordingly.

 Under the pseudonym Julius Felix, Rudolf writes in Moriz Szeps' newspaper and divulges his liberal ideas.
 The Kaiser and the Prime Minister, however, continue to pursue their conservative course and renew the alliance with Prussia under the young Kaiser Wilhelm II, which, according to Rudolf's fears, will sooner or later lead to war with France and Russia.
 Therefore, despite the urging of his mother Elisabeth, he repeatedly refuses the offer to become King of Hungary in order not to weaken the Habsburg monarchy further.